chrischia06/chrischia06.github.io/_posts/2019-11-08-IntroductionToGitAndWebPages.md

 Github is a platform that support Git.
 There are alternatives such as Gitlab and Atlassian, but for now we will stick Github as it allows free hosting for your webpage.

-You should learn at learn Git because it is a crucial tool in any aspiring programmer's toolkit, and both Git/Github are used widely among industry, academia, and hobbyists.
+You should learn at learn Git and Github are used widely among industry, academia, and hobbyists, and moreover Git it is a crucial tool in any aspiring programmer's toolkit that you will definitely run into should you pursue coding in the future

 # Intro to Git/ Github
 To begin with, sign up for a github account at [https://github.com/](https://github.com/)